ja-guzzle/docs/docs/how_to_guides/ingest_data/Watermark.md

 A watermark represents tracking the last loaded value for one or more columns for a given source table or source SQL to enable loading data incrementally.
 Using watermark columns is one of the mechanisms used for changed data capture (CDC).

 Ingestion activity in Guzzle provides an automated mechanism to track last loaded maximum value for the specified columns which are stored in the **watermark **table in Guzzle repository.
-Ingestion activity will include additional predicate on the source table or query to to capture the values
+Ingestion activity will include additional predicate on the source table or query to capture the values

 Guzzle supports Watermark for all the 5 types of Database Connectors namely: